Martchus/cpp-utilities/doc/buildvariables.md

     * This feature is implemented in `c++utilities`, so the option must be specified when building `c++utilities`.
 Specifying it only when building eg. `tagparser` has *no* effect.
+* `USE_STANDARD_FILESYSTEM=ON/OFF`: enables use of `std::filesystem` (default)
+    * Disabing this is required when building for MacOS and Android at the time of writing this documentation.
+    * Bash completion will not be able to suggest files and directory when disabled.

 #### Variables for specifying location of 3rd party dependencies
 The build script tries to find the required dependencies at standard loctions